-"If you would like," she murmured demurely, the tips of her ears burning.
-"I would not push you if you don't want to, we could just talk, or..."
+"If you would like," she murmured, the tips of her ears burning.
+"I would not insist if you don't want to, we could just talk, or..."

 "I understand, if you are not ready—"

 "No!
 I mean..."
 He flushed even further, impossible though it seemed.
 "I know what happens, and stuff, I pick things up here and there...
-It's just...
-I've never done this before, and I don't want to ruin it for you..."
+It's just, I've never...
+I mean, I don't want to disappoint you."

-Zelda smiled and nuzzled his cheek softly.
+Zelda smiled and nuzzled his cheek shyly.
 "You are my first, as well.
 We can learn together, right?"

 "Zelda," Link breathed, but anything more he had to say was lost as his lips caught her own, suddenly urgent with relief and freed passion.
 She kissed him back with equal ardor, heart soaring at the prospects that had been opened to them.
 One short evening, one whole night, to love and explore and simply hold and be held, to pretend that time did not nip at their heels and that a mere embrace could keep them together for eternity...
 It was enough.
 It will have to be enough.

-"I have wanted this since I first saw you in the Temple of Time," Zelda admitted, a blush rising high in her cheeks.
+"I have imagined it since I first saw you in the Temple of Time," Zelda admitted, a blush rising high in her cheeks.
 "I just thought, if this is to be our last time together, maybe..."

-Link stroked her cheek hesitantly, something akin to wonder in his eyes.
-"I've had dreams, and...
+Link laid a hand on her cheek hesitantly, something akin to wonder in his eyes.
+"I've had dreams, sometimes...
 But I never imagined you'd really...
 I mean, you're a princess, and I'm just—"

 "I'd like that," Link murmured, cupping her face in both hands and kissing her cheek.
 Lightly, his fingers skimmed up to her temples, and lifted her tiara away from her forehead.
-The dainty piece of jewelry joined the Ocarina in its place on the nightstand, and soon they were entwined again, utterly lost in each other.
+The dainty piece of jewelry joined the ocarina in its place on the nightstand, and were both soon forgotten to the night.

 Amidst the long, ageless expanse of Hyrule's history, there is one key moment in time, hardly the length of a day, where the turning points of many a destiny were created.
 At this particular wellspring of potential, stories were born and stories were ended, and a great deal of lives were changed.
 Though the details of the circumstance would fade and blur as it passed down through the ages, its renowned echo would be long remembered.